 Rafferty also served as an assistant coach for the Tufts women's basketball team in 2016-17, helping the Jumbos reach the NCAA Championship game.
 She has stepped down from that role to coach full-time with women's soccer.

 Originally from Reading, Mass., Rafferty was a three-sport athlete at Phillips Academy in Andover.

 Oli Gunnarsson, Camp Staff Member

-Originally from Iceland, Oli Gunnarsson enters his second season as a Tufts University women's soccer assistant/goalkeeper coach.
+Originally from Iceland, Oli Gunnarsson has just completed his second season as a Tufts University women's soccer assistant/goalkeeper coach.
 He was on the staff of last year's team, which advanced to the New England Small College Athletic Conference (NESCAC) semi-final and progressed to the second round at the NCAA tournament.

 Oli graduated Flagler College (FL) in 1999 with a Bachelor of Arts as a Business Major and minor in Economics.
 During the three years at Flagler, Oli was selected for the All American teams each year.

 In 2006, Oli received his MBA from Auburn University in Montgomery (AL).
 During his time there, he was both the women’s and men’s goalkeeper coach and assistant coach.

 In addition to his college soccer playing career, Oli played pro and semi-pro soccer for 20 years as a goalkeeper in Iceland and the US.
 During his career he represented Iceland at both the youth and the senior level.